 So why can’t we publicly analyze a private investment?
-As far as I can tell, the logic is that even though we all can gain access to the RealtyShares platform by signing up and checking out the various real estate offerings for free, not all are allowed.
+As far as I can tell, the logic is that even though we all can gain access to real estate crowdfunding platforms by signing up and checking out the various real estate offerings for free, not all are allowed.

 I get that people who only make $180,000 a year might not have the wisdom to spend less than they earn compared to those making $201,000 a year.
 But what I don’t get is why financial education classes aren’t mandatory if the government is so worried about less wealthy people blowing themselves up?
 Could it be because the government can’t balance its own budget?

 Based on government regulation, I can only talk to myself about private investments, A Beautiful Mind style, or to other people who make over $200K or have a net worth of over $1M.
 Or maybe I can create a private forum where readers have to self-accredit in order to gain access and then charge a high price for entry!